City Energy Efficiency Transformation Initiative

 Proposals that demonstrate ambition and scale, with the potential to transcend sector impacts or alter the trajectory of energy use in the city.

-Priority will be given to proposals that seek to develop transformational urban energy efficiency investment programs and projects.
+Priority is given to proposals that seek to develop transformational urban energy efficiency investment programs and projects.
 Proposals should address energy efficiency with a cross-sectoral approach through, for example, combining solutions from urban planning, energy and environmental management, and/or urban transport.

-The program will also seek to have representation of large cities and/or groupings of medium and small sized cities in the portfolio, as well as a diversity of geographies.
+The program seeks to have representation of large cities and/or groupings of medium and small sized cities in the portfolio, as well as a diversity of geographies.
 Sectors that could be supported include: lighting, water and waste-water, buildings (municipal, commercial and residential), power and heat, waste management, and transportation.

-1 All grants will be Bank-executed, i.e. procurement of services must be carried out by the Bank/IFC.
+1 All grants are Bank-executed, i.e. procurement of services must be carried out by the Bank/IFC.

-2 The first round of grant allocations is planned for March 2014.
+2 The first round of grant allocations was completed in April 2014.

 BUILDING ON A SOLID FOUNDATION